 Resources from the episode

-- Looking back at Scott Pendlebury signing
+- Looking back at first Sports Geek Trip

 - Thanks for iTunes reviews in Australian iTunes and USA iTunes.

 - Have you signed up for weekly Sports Geek News?

 We helped Peter Daicos get started on Twitter back in 2009.

 From Sports Geek Trip in 2010 at Dallas Mavericks game

 From the game discussed in the podcast from the suite.

 Poor tweet from Melbourne Heart CEO Scott Munn.

 — Scott Munn (@scott_munn) January 18, 2014